armkeh/dotfiles/emacs/README.md

 ### Org mode

-I use `org` for almost everything, and utilise many of the extras included in `org-plus-contrib`.
+I use Org for almost everything, and utilise many of the extras included in `org-plus-contrib`.

 ``` {.commonlisp org-language="emacs-lisp"}
 (use-package org